Ev-ZHelak/TicTacToe/README.md

 # TicTacToe Game

-This is a simple implementation of the TicTacToe game in Python.
+This is a simple implementation of the TicTacToe game in Python OOP.

 ## Table of Contents